K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 The firmware will poll the radio on startup for time, data, location, time offset, frequency, and mode.
 It will also poll the radio for extended mode information when you change bands or modes since the standard mode message omits the Datamode status.

-Wiki Pages will contain more as I get further along in this effort.
+Wiki Pages will contain more detail.

-I hope to soon design a PCB to mount the CPU module of choice, buffers, jacks, LEDS if used, and an optional OLED display.
-It would have a 12V to 5V regulator and a 12V 2.1mm x 5.5mm standard coaxial DC power jack, maybe a power switch.
-There will be connectors for the outputs and input.
-They could be 13 phono (aka RCA) jacks or possibly a high density connector of some sort.
-I like the green ones with push-in or screw terminals.
-There are also DB9 and HD9 breakouts with screw terminals on a snmall PCB that use the same green terminals.
+I will be designing a PCB to mount the ESP32-S2-DevKitC-1, 2 ULN2803A buffers, PTT input jack, brightness pot, and 8 LEDs.
+It has a 12V to 5V regulator and two 12V 2.1mm x 5.5mm standard coaxial DC power jacks.
+A 15 pin connector for the outputs, 12V and 5V.
+On the cable side I often use a "breakout" HD15 which has screw terminals on a small PCB.
+Easier than soldering the HD15 pins.